alirezagtafreshi/alirezagtafreshi.github.io/_pages/teaching.md

 Biostatistics (BIOL 300 Summer 2023)

-  A first course in statistics following the [textbook](https://whitlockschluter3e.zoology.ubc.ca/index.html) “The analysis of Biological Data” by Michael Whitlock and Dolph Schluter.
+  A first course in statistics following the [textbook](https://whitlockschluter3e.zoology.ubc.ca/index.html) “The Analysis of Biological Data” by Michael Whitlock and Dolph Schluter.